vanogonzalezfrancisco-commits/BACHELOR-S-THESIS-FVG-nsPipeFlow-Unsteady-Driving-/README.md

 # BACHELOR-S-THESIS-FVG-nsPipeFlow-Unsteady-Driving

-This repository contains the MATLAB scripts developed for the post-processing and generation of asymmetric Reynolds-number cycles used in the Bachelor's Thesis:
+This repository contains the MATLAB scripts developed for the generation and post-processing of asymmetric Reynolds-number cycles used in the Bachelor's Thesis:

 **Numerical study on the variation of heat transfer in a turbulent pipe flow with asymmetric flow-rate cycles featuring slow acceleration and rapid deceleration**

-The work focuses on turbulent pipe-flow simulations subjected to asymmetric flow-rate cycles, with particular attention to the analysis of heat-transfer response through the Nusselt number and the skin-friction coefficient.
+The work focuses on turbulent pipe-flow simulations subjected to asymmetric flow-rate cycles, with particular attention to the analysis of the heat-transfer response through the Nusselt number and the wall-friction coefficient.

 ## Repository scope

 This repository only includes the MATLAB scripts used to:

-- generate asymmetric Reynolds-number profiles;
+* generate asymmetric Reynolds-number profiles;
-- normalize the corresponding bulk-velocity forcing signal;
+* normalize the corresponding bulk-velocity forcing signal;
-- post-process Nusselt-number time series;
+* post-process Nusselt-number time series;
-- compare DNS-based Nusselt-number data with the Gnielinski correlation;
+* compare DNS-based Nusselt-number data with the Gnielinski correlation;
-- post-process friction time series.
+* post-process wall-friction time series.

 The full DNS solver is not included in this repository.
 Only the MATLAB scripts developed for the thesis workflow are provided.